• Home

 Mostly because people were shocked I could make cheesecake even worse for you…clearly these people don’t know me. 😛

-In some ways I was afraid to make these.
+In some ways I was afraid to make the truffles.

-My pants were afraid for me to make these.
+My pants were afraid for me to make them as well.

 They had been fitting nicely as of late and so my thighs quivered.